Our app is the ultimate travel buddy; book tickets, check live train times, and more.

 Amended timetable in operation until further notice:

 We are confident that the vast majority of people are going to want to do the right thing and help protect others by bringing a face covering and wearing it while in stations and on trains.
-If someone isn’t wearing a face covering, they will be reminded of the rules and told where they can get one.
-Only as a last resort will someone be issued with a fixed penalty notice (effectively a “spot fine”).
+If someone isn’t wearing a face covering, unless they have a good reason, they could receive a fine of £100 from the British Transport Police.

 The regulations are being brought in through the Public Health (Control of Disease) Act 1984.
 They are not being brought in through the National Rail Conditions of Travel or the Railway Byelaws, which remain unchanged.